 What Do You Want to Be When You Grow Up?

-What do you want to be when you grow up?
-That’s a question you may have heard a lot.
-If you're not sure, it can help to review tips and advice on how to consider career options and decide on what could be the best career path for you.
+"What do you want to be when you grow up?" is a question you may have heard a lot as you were growing up.
+If you're not sure, review tips and advice on how to consider career options and decide on what could be the best career path for you.
+Doing so can help inspire you.
 It might surprise you, but even grown-ups change jobs and careers more often than you think.

 Choosing a job or career is one of the most important decisions of your life.
-If you’re like most young people, you don’t know the answer to the big “what do you want to be” question, and you’re stressed about it.
-That’s especially the case if everyone you know is asking you what you want to do.
+If you’re like numerous young people, you don’t know the answer to the big “What do you want to be when you grow up?” question, and you’re stressed about it.
+It's more likely that that's the case if everyone you know is asking you what you want to do.

-- When should you decide?
+- When should I decide?

 Deciding on a career isn’t easy.
 If you haven’t figured it out yet, you’re not alone.
 Among college students, over 75% of incoming freshman haven’t picked a major, and more than half of college students will change their major at least once.
 Being undecided or changing your mind is normal.

 How to Get Started